 Step 2: Identify relevant work

 The search for studies should be extensive.
 Multiple resources should be searched without language restrictions.
-The study selection criteria should flow directly from the review questions and be specified a priori.
 Reasons for inclusion and exclusion should be recorded.

 Step 3: Assess the quality of studies